yichenglin726/HW3a/README.md

 * Every one finishes the whole project and pulls the requests , do not edit the main branch
 * if your code is acceptable, we will add it into the main branch

+## Note

+* In hw3a, you can use any package you think would be helpful.
+* It's also necessary to implement the UI.
+* Also using draw io to draw a flow diagram is required.

 ## Background Knowledge

 [Azure Document Intelligence]( https://azure.microsoft.com/en-us/products/ai-services/ai-document-intelligence